Nwakaegoaac/Nwakaegoaac/README.md

 - 👋 Hi, I’m @Nwakaegoaac
-- 👀 I’m interested in ...Python, R, building softwares
+- 👀 I’m interested in ...coding,Python, R, building softwares
 - 🌱 I’m currently learning ...
 Python and R
 - 💞️ I’m looking to collaborate on ...anyone who wants to grow in the data science world
 - 📫 How to reach me ... kaego.aac@gmail.com